At KAYU® International, we value high-quality consistency; therefore, All of our Hardwood is 100% Kiln-Dried

 One of the most crucial fundamentals to woods strength and performance over time is to consistently dry the wood to its optimum moisture content (MC).
 The two methods of drying are Kiln-Dried (KD) or Air-Dried (AD).

-AD is an outdated process that is substantially less costly than KD.
-Although an outdated process with inconsistent variations; many mills simply can’t afford the finances for KD dryers and have no choice but to continue with the dated AD process.
+Air-Dried is an outdated process that is substantially less costly than Kiln-Dried.
+Although an outdated process with inconsistent variations; many mill owners simply can’t afford the financing for Kiln-Dried dryers and have no choice but to continue with the outdated Air-Dried process.